php-fig/fig-standards/proposed/psr-cache.md

 ### 1.1 Quick description

-In order to save the user information into the cache driver, a simple cache item is implemented which facilitates the storing of any and all possible information that a user might want to store.
+In order to save the user information into a cache system, a simple cache item is implemented which facilitates the storing of any and all possible information that a user might want to store.

-For this, the cache driver implementation MUST be able to handle serialization of PHP objects or MUST implement / execute a serialization / deserialization of the cache item before saving/retrieving.
+For this, the `Cache` implementation MUST be able to handle serialization of PHP objects or MUST implement / execute a serialization / deserialization of the cache item before saving/retrieving.

 All the `TTL` references in this document are defined as the number of seconds until the user of that value will be rendered invalid.